© Illustration by Olivia Haughton

-Here, however, is a gentler list of contributions to books, journals and blogs over the years – in this field of Writing for Wellbeing, as a journalist in my younger days, and more recently as a writer.
-That title of ‘writer’ as a noun took me many years to own compared with the verb ‘to write’ as a description of what I did.
-My first published piece was in Honey Magazine in 1981, thirty seven years ago.
-I’ve been writing a long time.
+Here is a list of contributions to books, journals and blogs over the years, as a journalist in my younger days and more recently as a writer in the field of Creative and Therapeutic Writing.
+My first published piece was in Honey Magazine in 1981.

 Chapter